weechinghwa/vqe_pair/Data/1611_Be8/1611_Be8-readme.txt

 # Information for 1611
 Nucleus     : Be8
-Onebody     : None (pairing interaction doesn't have onebody interaction) Twobody     : Positive and negatives values (128 values) ( with adjusted sign according to the assigned spin state) Description :
+Onebody     : None (pairing interaction doesn't have onebody interaction) Twobody     : Consider positive and negative values pairing coefficient.
+                (4,4) in (8,8).
+Description : two_factor is 0.25;